luapower/tr0/tr.md

 ## `local tr = require'tr'`

-Unicode text shaping and rendering engine using exclusively portable technologies for pixel-perfect consistent output across platforms.
+Text shaping and rendering engine for combined multi-language Unicode text using exclusively portable technologies for pixel-perfect consistent output across platforms.
 Supports complex text shaping based on [harfbuzz] and [fribidi] and glyph caching and rasterization based on [freetype].

 Features: